lmamakos/fluke8050a-forth/README.txt

 for a Fluke 8050A multimeter using a graphical 320x240 color TFT LCD display.

-For more information, please see https://wiki.transsys.com/fluke8050a-tft
+For more information, please see https://madnessinthedarkness.transsys.com/fluke8050a-tft

 Louis Mamakos
 louis.mamakos@transsys.com
-21 September 2016
+30 October 2016

 Files in this repository:
 .hg/                   - Mercurial metadata